The PIC CPU contains software that performs the following functions:

 Note that flow control is only supported for the display data direction.
 Keyboard data being transmitted on the serial line has no flow control.
 This is because the amount of keyboard data sent is very low and there is no CTS line.

-The flow control settings must also be set at the other end of the interface and, if using RTS/CTS, the RTS line must also be connected (many serial cables do not have all the pins wired).
+Matching flow control settings must also be set at the computer end of the interface and, if using RTS/CTS, the RTS line must also be connected (many serial cables do not have all the pins wired).

 The software supports many commonly used control and escape codes including the ones used by Linux terminals.
 For more information on ANSI escape sequences, read the following wikipedia article.